The 9 Best DJ Controllers in the Market (June 2018)

 3rd Pick: Reloop Terminal Mix8

-The Mix8 is Reloop’s flagship Serato controller, priced at a decent $699.
+The Mix8 is Reloop’s flagship Serato controller.
 It has the traditional Reloop feel - sober, understated, yet packing a punch.

 For Serato-only DJs, Mix8 promises a lot - and delivers.